Chinatown, Baltimore: History

 Baltimore's first Chinese residents may have arrived as early as the 1870s, but have confirmed records dating to the 1880s.
 According to the Baltimore Chinatown project, "... the first Chinatown in Baltimore was located on the 200 block of Marion Street and was surrounded by Fayette Street on the south; Park Avenue on the east; Howard Street on the west; and Lexington Street on the north."
 After World War I, the Chinatown moved "... two blocks north on Park Avenue and Mulberry Street because of city renewal."

 Although Baltimore was generally less discriminatory against the Chinese, as compared with the South and other cities, Chinese men and women generally had trouble finding jobs outside of the government sector and was largely confined to the family owned laundromats and restaurants.
 This status forced many to also have some limited social interactions with the black community that the race riots of the 1960s largely spared Chinese owned businesses which were generally in Chinatown.
 However, the decline of Chinatown still occurred as many if not most of the Chinese residents moved to the suburbs.
 Most have left for Washington D.C. and Rockville, Maryland.

 For the years of 1950 to 1970, Shang Wah Long Company was located at 304-306 Park Avenue, a Chinese Grocery/Gift Shop.
 It was relocated from Mulberry Street (US Route 40 East).
 It grew to a larger size.
 The White Rice Inn was located at 320 Park Avenue, a Chinese Restaurant.
 Within the 300 block Park Avenue were other shops and several Chinese Family "surname" Associations were present.
 Expansion of Chinese influence was through additional Chinese Restaurants about town by names of The Rice Inn (Sandtown Winchester), The Ho Joy Restaurant (Middle River), The Rice Bowl (Glen Burnie), and Golden Star (Waverly).
 The cooking style/cuisine was "Cantonese."

 During the life span of the "Baltimore Chinatown" Chinese Lunar New Year was celebrated.
 Refer, to definition of Chinese zodiac.
 A Chinese Dragon Dance, fire cracker, dancing, passing out "Lucky Red Envelopes."
 Chinese movies were shown in Chinatown at the On Leong Association.
-Chinese language schools, at different times, were located in On Leong Association and Grace and Saint Peters Episcopal Church.
+Chinese language schools, at different times, were located in On Leong Association and Grace and Saint Peter's Episcopal Church.

 As early as the 1970s, Baltimore's Chinatown was in a state of decline to the point that the neighborhood was losing its Chinese characteristics.
 While many efforts were drawn up since then to revitalize the neighborhood, Park Avenue Chinatown practically ceased to exist with only one Chinese restaurant surviving, "The Chinatown Café".
 As of 2008, there were debates about whether Baltimore should revitalize the old Chinatown in the location of Park Avenue or build a new one about a mile north at Charles Street and North Avenue.

 As of 2009, the Chinatown Café was replaced by another Chinese restaurant called "Zhongshan."